kswope/book-learnin/README.md

 and it **employs the Enumerable module** to define all the usual methods—select, inject, map, and friends—directly on top of its each.

+>
+An enumerator isn’t a container object.
+It has no “natural” basis for an each opera- tion, the way an array does (start at element 0; yield it; go to element 1; yield it; and so on).
+The each iteration logic of every enumerator has to be explicitly specified. **After you’ve told it how to do each, the enumerator takes over from there and figures out how to do map, find, take, drop, and all the rest.**